Balestrand Municipality: Geography

-Balestrand was located between the high snow-covered Gaularfjellet mountains in the center of the beautiful, lush Sognefjorden.
-Three fjord arms stretch inland, winding through the mountains and dotted with charming hamlets: Lånefjorden, Esefjorden, and Vetlefjorden.
-The Fjærlandsfjorden runs along the eastern border of the municipality.
-The Jostefonn glacier sits at the very northernmost part of the municipality.
+Balestrand Municipality was located between the high snow-covered Gaularfjellet mountains in the center of the beautiful, lush Sognefjorden.
+Three fjord arms stretched inland, winding through the mountains which was dotted with charming hamlets: Lånefjorden, Esefjorden, and Vetlefjorden.
+The Fjærlandsfjorden ran along the eastern border of the municipality.
+The Jostefonni glacier sits at the very northernmost part of the municipality.
+The highest point in the municipality was the 1615 m tall mountain Sunnfjordbjørnen on the Jostefonni glacier on the border with Gaular Municipality.

-Balestrand was bordered to the west by the municipalities of Høyanger and Gaular, to the north by Førde, and to the east by Sogndal and Leikanger.
-Across the Sognefjorden to the south is the municipality of Vik.
+Balestrand Municipality was bordered to the west by Høyanger Municipality and Gaular Municipality, to the north by Førde Municipality, and to the east by Sogndal Municipality and Leikanger Municipality.
+Across the Sognefjorden to the south was Vik Municipality.

 Attractions

 Kvikne's Hotel

 Built in the 19th century, the Kvikne's Hotel is one of the most famous buildings in Balestrand.
 The Kvikne family, who own the place, took it over in 1877.
 Since then the establishment has undergone constant development which continues to this day.
 There are many new buildings and remodeling and expansion projects have been carried out.

 Today, the hotel is a highly modern facility resounding with tradition and culture.
 With 200 rooms, it is also one of Norway's largest fine hotels catering to tourists.
 An impressive collection of art and historical pieces is a central feature of the hotel's interior, and one of the elements of its distinct personality.

 Kviknes Hotel was made popular for European visitors in the early part of the 20th century by Kaiser Wilhelm II, who often visited there during his summer vacations prior to World War I. The hotel still possesses the chair he used in their restaurant.
 The Kaiser is accompanied on the list by a number of emperors, kings, presidents, Prime ministers, film stars, and artists from many countries.